Twilight Zone Countdown

 7. Mr. Bevis

 The Twilight Zone didn’t just show the negative aspects of humanity.
-In this happy episode, Mr. Bevis decides to stay his own wonderful, oddball, self rather then change to fit society.
+In this happy episode, Mr. Bevis decides to stay his own wonderful, oddball, self rather than change to fit society.
 It’s a lesson any teenager can learn from, if they don’t have a guardian angel like the aforementioned Mr. Bevis.

 6. The Shelter